awslabs/aws-well-architected-labs/Security/300_Incident_Response_with_AWS_Console_and_CLI/Lab_Guide.md

 ## 2. Identity & Access Management <a name="iam"></a>

 ### 2.1 Investigate CloudTrail
-As CloudTrail logs API activity for supported services, it provides an audit trail of your AWS account that you can use to track history of an adversary.
+As CloudTrail logs API activity for [supported services](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-aws-service-specific-topics.html), it provides an audit trail of your AWS account that you can use to track history of an adversary.
 For example, listing recent access denied attempts in CloudTrail may indicate attempts to escalate privilege unsuccessfully.
+Note that some services such as Amazon S3 have their own logging, for example read more about [Amazon S3 server access logging](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerLogs.html).

 #### 2.1.1 Console
 The console provides a visual way of querying CloudWatch Logs, using [CloudWatch Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html) and does not require any tools to be installed.